RigelOrion251/FRC_2023-24/README.md

 # 3rd Party Libraries

 At this point in the process, you should be on the 3rd Party Libraries Page of the Web instructions(https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html).
+This is an important step for you if you are getting the 2024_Robot_Code from GitHub.
+Since you subsequently installed WPILib VS Code, the necessary libaries for running all of the devices used in the 2024_Robot_Code have not been installed.
+You must install the necessary libraries before the code will compile (build).
 Read down to "Managing VS Code Libraries".
 In VS Code, use the "Manage Vendor Libraries > Manage Current Libraries" to show you that:

 WPILib-New-Commands